fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Angels and Iblis were send to annihilate many jinns who were transgressing.

 Ifrit who brought Suleiman smo's throne. some were diving in the oceans, some building. the jinns don't know the unseen world. otherwise they would stop working immediately after Suleiman died.

 ### The Shaitan
 Iblis was amongst the best of jinn. some narrations say he worshipped Allah in all of the heavens and he was raised almost to the rank of angels.
 Then he came to Allah and asked to send him and some angels to punish the transgressing jinn who were living on the earth.
 So they started destroying the jinn that lived on earth only a scarce amount of them remained here and there. and Allah knew that Iblis wants his own kingdom for himself. so He created Adam to test Iblis, to reveal his intentions.
 And He asked angels and IBlis to bow before Adam which he disobeyed refused to do.

+    "Will you o human beings take him and his children as allies while he is your enemy."
     Surah 18:50

-Will you o human beings take him and his children as allies while he is your enemy. he has children. he has waswasa to influence humans.
+Shaitan has children.
+Shaitan uses waswasa to influence humans.
+And the waswasa does not work on devout worshippers of Allah.

 ### Classification of Jinn